General terms and conditions e-bike to go

 - These general terms and conditions apply to all proposals, agreements and services provided by E-bike to go.
 The acceptance by and provision of the general conditions to the Lessee is realised by the Lessee completing the online registration form on the E-bike to go website.

 - E-bike to go and the Lessee conclude an agreement based on the completed registration form on www.ebiketogo.nl.
-The registration contains a description of the lease Bike and monthly lease fee (and any additional costs), payment method, insurance costs and the deductible (including whether it can be bought off).
+The registration contains a description of the lease Bike and monthly lease fee (and any additional costs) and payment method.

 - The agreement between E-bike to go and the Lessee is established by completing the registration form and payment of the first month’s lease via the website www.ebiketogo.nl, or when E-bike to go starts the realisation of the agreement upon the request of the Lessee.
 Lessees who are consumers have 14 days to change their mind, unless the agreement is realised during the cooling-off period.
 If the lease was only partly realised during the cooling-off period in agreement with the consumer, the Lessee must pay proportionally for the services received during that period up to the point of termination.